Are you looking to get more sound out of your guitar?

 5. Epiphone DR-100 Acoustic Guitar

 The Epiphone DR-100 features a mahogany body and a select spruce top.
-For a comfortable use, it has buttons where the user can attach straps.
+For comfortable use, it has buttons where the user can attach straps.
 This is a good looking and beautiful guitar which produces loud and good quality sound.

 The guitar is designed for right-handed players.
 We found it very simple to tune, is comfortable to hold and play and is a good choice for beginner guitarists.